sukhanovaa/test_chatbot/README.md

 If I had had enough time/compute, I'd switch to the fresh LLaMA-2 (7B) -- it demonstrates a good average on the leaderboard tasks.
 As it turned out, Colab had a hard time supporting even 1.3 billion parameters.

 I chose LoRA simply because this is the most simple concept of 'adapting' to me.
+Prefix tuning seems to be much more promising, though, since it might serve as a proxy task definition in the absence of seq2seq-like approach.

 After that, it was time to